alex-netkachov/pwd/README.md

 So I'd evaluated a lot and tried some of the tools that claimed to help me manage my passwords.
 Some of them really did actually and I've used these one for a while: truecrypt, Password Commander, KeePass, 1Password.

 Believe me, moving from one to another isn't fun.
-I wouldn't if I didn't have to.
+I wouldn't if I did not have to.
 But what are the alternatives if the application is just discontinued, or your dream job requires you to change an operating system?
 You cannot really let your software make live decisions for you, don't you agree?